-In the year 2024, Kolmogorov-Arnold Networks (KANs) have been introduced as a promising alternative to Multi Layer Perceptrons (MLPs), also called as fully connected feed forward neural networks, offering the advantage of improved accuracy, interpretability and reduced model complexity~\cite{liu2024kan}.
+In the year 2024, Kolmogorov-Arnold Networks (KANs) have been introduced as a promising alternative to Multi Layer Perceptrons (MLPs), also known as fully connected feedforward neural networks, offering the advantage of improved accuracy, interpretability and reduced model complexity~\cite{liu2024kan}.
 Although both MLPs and KANs feature fully connected structures, the key difference lies in their learning mechanisms.
 KANs learn univariate activation functions at each edge of network, whereas MLPs learn linear weights along all edges.
-Further, KANs are inspired by the Kolmogorov-Arnold representation theorem~\cite{kolmogorov1961representation},~\cite{kolmogorov1957representations},~\cite{braun2009constructive} whereas MLPs are motivated by the universal approximation theorem~\cite{hornik1989multilayer}.
-Shortly after their inception, KANs were quickly adopted in various algorithmic frameworks, where they replaced MLPs and demonstrated notable improvements.
+Further, KANs are inspired by the Kolmogorov-Arnold representation theorem~\cite{kolmogorov1957representations},~\cite{braun2009constructive} whereas MLPs are motivated by the universal approximation theorem~\cite{hornik1989multilayer}.
+Shortly after their inception, KANs were rapidly integrated into various algorithmic frameworks, where they replaced MLPs and demonstrated notable performance improvements.
 To that end, we direct the reader to the following references for a deeper understanding of KAN applications: transformer architectures~\cite{yang2024kolmogorov}, federated learning~\cite{zeydan2024f}, online reinforcement learning~\cite{kich2024kolmogorov}, autoencoders~\cite{moradi2024kolmogorov}, convolutional neural networks~\cite{bodner2024convolutional}, and graph neural networks~\cite{kiamari2024gkan}.

-Although KANs have been utilized at various applications as mentioned above, there has been no work on exploring their use in the ITE estimation literature .
-Hence, to the best of our knowledge, this is the first study to investigate and propose algorithms that leverage KANs for the ITE estimation problem in multiple treatments setting.
-As confounding bias mitigation is crucial in ITE estimation, we aim to improve it by taking advantage of KANs.
-Furthermore, since confounding bias becomes even more profound in the case of multiple treatments, we address this challenge using KANs in conjunction with a loss function designed with either Integral Probability Metrics (IPM) or Entropy Balancing (EB) method.
-Additionally, we investigate the effect of various KAN parameters such as grid size and spline degree on the ITE estimation.
+Although KANs have been applied in various domains, as mentioned above, their potential in the context of ITE estimation remains unexplored.
+To the best of our knowledge, this is the first study to investigate and propose algorithms that leverage KANs for ITE estimation in the multiple treatment setting.
+Given that mitigating confounding bias is critical for accurate ITE estimation, we aim to enhance this by utilizing KANs to better capture complex treatment and outcome relationships.
+Furthermore, since confounding bias becomes even more profound in the case of multiple treatments, we address this challenge by combining KANs with a loss function formulated using either Integral Probability Metrics (IPM) or the Entropy Balancing (EB) method.
+Additionally, we investigate the effect of KAN parameters such as grid size and spline degree on ITE estimation performance.